zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     Figure 16: Integration Editor Canvas

 32. Click the *Save* button in the upper-right corner.
-NOTE: It is important to Save often so you don’t lose any of your work along the way.

 ## Define the Integration